 The proposed bill, if enacted, would amend the definition of "water supply development" in Arizona Revised Statutes Section 49-1201.
-Currently, the definition includes planning, designing, building, or developing water-related facilities for various purposes, including reclamation.
-The bill would expand this definition to specifically include permits or plans necessary for remediation projects that are approved by the U.S. Environmental Protection Agency (EPA) and that aim to increase water availability.
+Currently, the definition includes planning, designing, building, or developing water-related facilities for various purposes, including reclamation and reuse of water.
+The bill would expand this definition to explicitly include permits or plans necessary for remediation projects that are approved by the U.S. Environmental Protection Agency (EPA) and that aim to increase water availability.

 Statutes affected: